10 of the best investment tips for beginners

 It’s also worth looking out for hidden charges, such as for subscriptions or paperwork.

-Tax can vary on the type of investment you make.
+The amount of tax you pay can vary on the type of investment you make.
 A stocks and shares ISA is useful when investing, as you would also get the usual tax relief that comes with an ISA.

-For other investments you’d pay capital gains tax– a tax on the profit when you sell an asset that’s risen in value – if this exceeds your annual allowance of £3,000 (£1,500 for trusts).
+For other investments, you’d pay capital gains tax– a tax on the profit when you sell an asset that’s risen in value – if this exceeds your annual allowance of £3,000 (£1,500 for trusts).

 There are some allowances, such as the dividend allowance, allowing you to earn £500 on dividend income before paying tax, that do act as some relief.
 Also, if your only income is from investments, you can also use your personal allowance.